Elizabeth Cady Stanton: Final years

 In her later years, Stanton became interested in efforts to create cooperative communities and workplaces.
-She was also attracted to various forms of political radicalism, applauding the Populist movement and identifying herself with socialism, especially Fabianism, a gradualist form of democratic socialism.
+She was also attracted to various forms of political radicalism, applauding the Populist movement and identifying herself with socialism, especially Fabianism, a gradualist form of social democracy and democratic socialism.

 In 1898, Stanton published her memoirs, Eighty Years and More, in which she presented the image of herself by which she wished to be remembered.
 In it, she minimized political and personal conflicts and omitted any discussion of the split in the women's movement.
 Largely dealing with political topics, the memoir barely mentions her mother, husband or children.

 Despite some degree of friction between Stanton and Anthony in their later years, on the dedication page Stanton said, "I dedicate this volume to Susan B. Anthony, my steadfast friend for half a century."

 Stanton continued to write articles prolifically for a variety of publications right up until she died.